Markovate-logo

 3. Cost-Effective

 One of the most significant advantages of this kind of serverless architecture is the different areas where it helps to save money while providing the same quality of service.
 In traditional architecture, one needs to be safe and purchase extra servers in case of downtime or performance bottlenecks.
-Serverless application architecture only charges you when it’s being used, i.e., when an event is triggered, which thus results in you paying only for the services you use.
+Serverless application architecture charges you only when it is in use, meaning you pay only for the services triggered by events.

 The cloud provider also takes maintenance, and businesses don’t need to worry about hiring a specific team just for this purpose.
 This saves human resource costs also.